petebankhead/2022-image-processing-overview/_sources/intro.md

   name: python3
 ---

-# Image processing glossary
+# Image Processing Overview

-This is a (very) brief glossary of key image processing terms for pathologists interested in digital pathology.
+This is a (very) brief overview of key image processing terms for pathologists interested in digital pathology.

-Here, I have used [NumPy](https://numpy.org), [SciPy](https://scipy.org) and [scikit-image](https://scikit-image.org) for image processing and [Jupyter Book](https://jupyterbook.org) for the overall layout.
+Here, I have used [NumPy](https://numpy.org), [SciPy](https://scipy.org) and [scikit-image](https://scikit-image.org) for image processing.
-The {guilabel}`Click to show` buttons can be used to view the original Python code used to generate each image.
+Thanks to [Jupyter Book](https://jupyterbook.org), the {guilabel}`Click to show` buttons can be used to view the original Python code used to generate each image.

 > The example Ki67 image is extracted from OS-2.ndpi.
 > The original whole slide image is part of the OpenSlide freely-distributed data (https://openslide.org).